7x11x13/songs-to-youtube/README.md

 ![Example](/docs/example.png)

 ## Features
-- Extract album covers from audio files
+- Extracts album covers from audio files
-- Extract other metadata which can be used in template strings for the video title/description etc.
+- Extracts other metadata which can be used in template strings for the video title/description etc.
-- Concatenate songs to upload an album as a single video
+- Can concatenate songs to upload an album as a single video
-- Drag and drop support for audio files and album covers
+- Can upload an album as a playlist of multiple videos
+- Encode multiple videos in parallel
+- Multi-user support
+- Does not re-encode audio

 ## Pre-installation
 - [FFmpeg](https://ffmpeg.org/download.html) binary is required to convert songs into videos